DavG25/text-generation-webui-code_syntax_highlight/README.md

 <br>

 ## Updates
-To check for updates, simply compare the currently installed extension version in the Web UI with the latest available version in the [releases page](https://github.com/DavG25/text-generation-webui-code_syntax_highlight/releases/latest)
+To check for updates, simply compare the currently installed extension version in the web UI with the latest available version in the [releases page](https://github.com/DavG25/text-generation-webui-code_syntax_highlight/releases/latest)

 If the available version is higher than the installed one, run the following command:
 ```